 - Alternately serve in individual sized dessert bowls or glasses.
 There is little need for anything else alongside; it is delicious as it is.

 - Eat Eton Mess on the day it is made as if stored the meringues start to soften very quickly.

 Notes on Eton Mess Recipes:

-To ring the changes you can also switch the cream, to a flavoured one.
+For even more changes you can also switch the cream, to a flavored one.